-- Allow the Generator to cool down for 5 mins under no load before shutting it down - Press the Stop button once.
+- Allow the Generator to cool down for 5 mins under no load before shutting it down - Press down the Stop switch once.
 The generator will shut down.
-The start panel will turn itself off after a preset period.

 Generator raw water strainer (starboard engine compartment behind generator):

 Please do not run the generator when sargassum seaweed is present.
 The generator raw water strainer is in the generator compartment to the right of the genset and can pick up seaweed and other debris in the water.
 This can cause your generator to malfunction because of the lack of water flow.